 Hiawatha Trail: Heafford Junction to Tomahawk

-The Hiawatha Trail features several highlights.
-A spectacular view of Wisconsin River north of Tomahawk is provided along the route.
+The Hiawatha Trail features several highlights along its 6.5 miles.
+A spectacular view of Wisconsin River north of Tomahawk is provided.
 On the banks of the river and directly off the trail is SARA Park.
 It offers plenty of recreational opportunities.
 An ice cream treat from Windmill Ice Cream Shoppe before or after a ride makes the trip even more enjoyable.
 The Hiawatha Trail runs for 6.5 miles through Lincoln County and promises a pleasant ride.

 It is 6.5 miles from Heafford Junction to Tomahawk on the Hiawatha Trail.